BrunoFaM/Calendar-Maker/README.md

 Show the analised data in a table

-    create a new scene for the table (Done) create a controller for the table
+    create a new scene for the table (Done) create a controller for the table (Done)

+Tasks

+    format the hourWorks in the get POJO (Done)